-Born to a family of four older sisters in Stamford, Connecticut, Katie was always eager to differentiate herself and moved overseas to attend University in London.
+Born into a family of four older sisters in Stamford, Connecticut, I was always eager to differentiate myself and moved overseas to attend university in London.

-Pursuing a degree in International Relations, she formed an international circle of friends and spent school breaks gallivanting Europe and beyond.
-Upon graduating, Katie spent 3 months touring Southeast Asia and India before returning to Connecticut to work for several years.
-Unable to stifle her passion for adventure, Katie has since traveled to South America, The Middle East, Asia, Africa, the Caribbean and beyond.
+Pursuing a degree in International Relations, I formed an international circle of friends and spent school breaks gallivanting around Europe and beyond.
+Upon graduating, I spent three months touring Southeast Asia and India before returning to Connecticut to work for several years.
+Unable to stifle my passion for adventure, I have has since traveled to South America, The Middle East, Asia, Africa, the Caribbean and beyond.

-In 2014, she found the perfect home for herself at Audley Travel where she found she could meld her love of travel with her career goals as a Southeast Asia and Sri Lanka Specialist.
-In 2015 representing Audley at The Lewa Safaricom Marathon in Kenya, Katie completed the full marathon raising considerable money for Audley’s annual charity Tusk.
-Katie is now a Senior East Africa specialist building unique itineraries to Kenya and Tanzania from her home in Boston, MA.
-When not working you are likely to find Katie on the ski slopes of Sugarbush, soaking up a live music festival, training for a marathon or plotting shenanigans to keep her coworkers and friends on their toes.
+In 2014, I found the perfect home for myself at Audley Travel in Boston where I found I could meld my love of travel with my career goals as a Southeast Asia and Sri Lanka Specialist.
+In 2015 representing Audley at The Lewa Safaricom Marathon in Kenya, I completed the full marathon raising money for Audley's then charity of the year, Tusk.
+I am now a Senior Africa Specialist building unique itineraries to Kenya, Tanzania and Botswana.
+When not working, I can be found on the ski slopes of Sugarbush, soaking up a live music festival, training for a marathon or plotting shenanigans to keep my co-workers and friends on their toes.

 Recommend Katie to someone you know